 Complete these steps when an employee makes a verbal request or submits a medical statement to you.

-Step one: have the employee complete an accommodation request form or complete the accommodation request on their behalf.
-If the employee turns in a doctor's statement, forward it to the LAM office.
+Have the employee complete an accommodation request form or complete the accommodation request on their behalf.
+If the employee turns in a doctor's statement, forward it to the LAM office

 Note: the employee may be eligible for Family Medical Leave.